creativescala/creative-scala/book/src/pages/hof/functions.md

   }
 ```

-If we keep the common parts of these methods and replace the parts that vary with `???` we end up with something like
+Keeping the common parts of these methods, and replacing those that vary with `???`, leaves us with something like

 ```scala
 def aMethod(count: Int): Image =